How dynamically lazy load vue 3 components for better performance

 And it's hard to address that without compromising application performance and it might lead to Massive initial bundle sizes and definitely Poor user experience.

-but, in this article we want to know how we can properly handle this in Vue 3
+but, in this article we want to know how we can properly handle this in

 Scenario